sgonzalez/emergence-neuralnet/README.md

 The code for Emergence is hereby released under the GNU General Public License (GPL) v2.
 Specific terms are available in the ```LICENSE``` file.
 Essentially, Emergence cannot be used in commercial (i.e. paid) software, uses of Emergence must retain attribution, and modifications to Emergence must be re-released into open-source under the same license.
 If you would like to use emergence in a commercial software distribution, feel free to contact me at slgonzalez (at) me (dot) com.

 ### Example Application
 An example application has been included and fully configured for you to try out.
+To get started (assuming you have compiled everything), go to the repository's root directory and type the following commands:

+    cd coordinator
+    coordinator ../examples/test.coordinator
+    # The following should be typed within the coordinator REPL
+    start
+    summary
+    updateall

 ---------------------------------------

 ## Coordinator
-The coordinator (also called the command process) manages each child process and coordinates input/output funneling and network updates.
-Interprocess data communication is achieved through the use of ```/tmp``` files (most systems mount ```/tmp``` to RAM instead of disk).
+The coordinator process manages each child process and coordinates input/output funneling and network updates.
+Interprocess communication (XPC) is achieved through the use of ```SIGUSR1```/```SIGUSR2``` kill signals and ```/tmp``` files (most systems mount ```/tmp``` to RAM instead of disk).
 These files are managed by the coordinator.
-The coordinator uses a user specified file to store information, much like the feedforward child process has structure and weight files.
+The coordinator uses a user specified file to store configuration information, much like the feedforward child process has structure and weight files.
+Currently, the user has to manually modify this configuration file to specify input/output mappings (it is very quick and easy, don't worry).
+The configuration file is extremely sensitive to having correct empty lines in the right places.

 The coordinator is capable of generating oscillatory inputs and propagating global inputs.
+The coordinator's set of real-time oscillating functions can be used as inputs in the ```oscillators``` output file.
+This means that you should not have any children named ```oscillators```.
+Currently ```oscillators``` provides sine and cosine functions.
+Global inputs are specified in the configuration file and are great for use as placeholders and constants across the system (hence, global).
+They are stored in the ```globalinputs``` output file.
+This means that you should not have any children named ```globalinputs```.

-### XPC File Format
+### XPC Files
 All XPC files are stored in ```/tmp/emergence-neuralnet```.
-This directory gets deleted when the coordinator terminates; to prevent this behavior from taking place, pass the ```--tmpkeep``` to the coordinator.
-Each data communication file uses the following format to communicate data:
+This directory gets deleted when the coordinator terminates; to prevent this behavior from taking place, pass the ```--tmpkeep``` option to the coordinator.
+Different types of files reside in this directory:

+* ```.command``` files: these files contain one or more child commands and are used by the parent to send commands, the number before the file extension is the child's PID
+* ```.output``` files: these are the files that contain the actual output data produced by each child (and the coordinator's oscillators and global inputs)

+Each output file uses the following format to communicate data:

-    outputname: value
+    outputname value
-    anotheroutput: value
+    anotheroutput value
-    computeddirection: 0.23
+    computeddirection 0.23
     etc. etc. etc.

 *Note:* each output name is the output name from the process that inputs (i.e. writes) data into the file

 ### Notes
-THIS SHOULD CHANGE TO BE BETTER!!!!
-WHAT IF OUTPUTS ARE IN DIFFERENT ORDER OR HAVE DIFFERENT NAMES????
-NEED SOME TYPE OF USER SPECIFICATION MECHANISM
-* When using ```setinputfile filepath```, inputs are filled from left to right (i.e. from 0 to n) until, either there are no more inputs to fill, or all inputs in the input file have been read.
-This means that all the other inputs have to be set using the ```input name value``` command.
-* Partially due to the above semantic rule, special inputs (i.e. oscillatory inputs and global inputs) have to be an "unfilled" input.
 * The coordinator configuration file is in an easy to use, human readable format.
+Feel free to modify it manually.

 ### Coordinator Commands
 * ```quit``` or ```q```: quits the REPL
 * ```print STRING```: prints out a string (the remainder of the line)
 * ```run```: runs the system with the current configuration, must run ```start``` first.
 Does not return.
-Use SIGINT (i.e. <kbd>ctrl</kbd>+<kbd>c</kbd>) to stop.
+Use SIGTERM or SIGINT (i.e. <kbd>ctrl</kbd>+<kbd>c</kbd>) to stop.
-* ```targetinterval seconds```: sets the system's target update interval to ```seconds```
+* ```targetinterval seconds```: sets the system's target update interval to a real number of ```seconds```
-* ```updateall```: updates all the children, useful for testing
+* ```updateall```: updates every child's outputs based on its inputs, also steps oscillators forward, useful for testing
 * ```start```: (re)starts execution of the entire network's processes
 * ```summary```: prints out a summary of the current structure of the network
 * ```stats```: prints out various network statistics